Oral and maxillofacial pathology

 Oral and maxillofacial pathology refers to the diseases of the mouth ("oral cavity" or "stoma"), jaws ("maxillae" or "gnath") and related structures such as salivary glands, temporomandibular joints, facial muscles and perioral skin (the skin around the mouth).
 The mouth is an important organ with many different functions.
 It is also prone to a variety of medical and dental disorders.

 The specialty oral and maxillofacial pathology is concerned with diagnosis and study of the causes and effects of diseases affecting the oral and maxillofacial region.
 It is sometimes considered to be a specialty of dentistry and pathology.
 Sometimes the term head and neck pathology is used instead, which may indicate that the pathologist deals with otorhinolaryngologic disorders (i.e. ear, nose and throat) in addition to maxillofacial disorders.
 In this role there is some overlap between the expertise of head and neck pathologists and that of endocrine pathologists.

 Diagnosis

 The key to any diagnosis is thorough medical, dental, social and psychological history as well as assessing certain lifestyle risk factors that may be involved in disease processes.
+Assessment of lifestyle risk factors may include tobacco use, alcohol consumption, and oral hygiene practices.
 This is followed by a thorough clinical investigation including extra-oral and intra-oral hard and soft tissues.
+Examination of these tissues during routine dental visits may facilitate early detection of oral and maxillofacial disease, particularly when lesions are asymptomatic or not readily visible to the patient.
+Early recognition during routine examinations may improve opportunities for earlier referral and management, which has been associated with improved clinical outcomes, particularly in conditions such as oral squamous cell carcinoma where delayed diagnosis is linked to more advanced disease at presentation.

 It is sometimes the case that a diagnosis and treatment regime are possible to determine from history and examination, however it is good practice to compile a list of differential diagnoses.
 Differential diagnosis allows for decisions on what further investigations are needed in each case.
+Many oral lesions may present with subtle or overlapping clinical features, making definitive diagnosis challenging in some cases.
+Similar diagnostic challenges have been reported in cutaneous diseases such as pemphigus vulgaris, which is often misdiagnosed because its clinical presentation resembles other conditions.

 There are many types of investigations in diagnosis of oral and maxillofacial diseases, including screening tests, imaging (radiographs, CBCT, CT, MRI, ultrasound) and histopathology (biopsy).

+Screening investigations may include adjunctive diagnostic tools such as toluidine blue staining, autofluorescence imaging, and brush cytology, which can be used alongside conventional oral examination to help identify lesions requiring further investigation or biopsy.
+These techniques are non-invasive and have been increasingly studied for their potential to improve diagnostic accuracy and facilitate earlier detection of malignant and potentially malignant lesions.
+However, histopathological assessment remains the gold standard for definitive diagnosis.